Toloka/docs/en/guide/troubleshooting/finance.md

 {% endcut %}

-{% cut "How do I add money to Toloka?
+{% cut "How do I add money to Toloka?" %}

 You can top up your Toloka account using a bank card or bank transfer.
 On the [Profile]({{ profile }}) page, click "Connect to billing", fill out the form, and you'll see the "Top up account" button.
 [Learn more](../concepts/refill.md#step-by-step) with step-by-step instructions.